List of Disney villain characters: Television

 Characters from the franchise have been featured in television specials.
 The first, Our Unsung Villains, was aired in 1956 as part of Walt Disney Presents.
 In the special, Walt Disney himself hands hosting duties over to the Magic Mirror, who hosts a show devoted to Disney villains such as the Big Bad Wolf, the Evil Queen and Captain Hook, and Br'er Fox and Br'er Bear.

 In 1977, there was an update to this show entitled Disney's Greatest Villains, that featured the Evil Queen and Captain Hook again, along with other characters from the franchise.
 Segments from this special were featured in A Disney Halloween.

 A handful of alternate versions of Disney Villains appear in the ABC fantasy drama television series Once Upon a Time.
 A notable case of their appearances is in the fourth season, where Maleficent, Ursula and Cruella De Vil form a group known as the Queens of Darkness.

-Gaston, Iago and Maleficent (in her dragon form) appear as antagonists in the Lego special for Disney+ Lego Disney Princess: The Castle Quest.
-Gaston returns in the sequel Lego Disney Princess: Villains Unite, where he is now allied with Ursula, Jafar, the Evil Queen, and Sir Hiss, and also tries to ally with Chernabog, but without success.
+Gaston, Iago and Maleficent (in her dragon form) appear as antagonists in the Lego special for Disney+ Lego Disney Princess: The Castle Quest (2023).
+Gaston returns in the sequel Lego Disney Princess: Villains Unite (2025), where he is now allied with Ursula, Jafar, the Evil Queen, and Sir Hiss, and also tries to ally with Chernabog, but without success.
+In the third special, Lego Disney Princess: Magical Mayhem (2026), Cheshire Cat unleashes chaos in the princesses' castle by attracting various animals, among them Kaa, who tries to hypnotize Moana in order to devour her.